margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## What is the best piece of advice you have ever been given? ##
+The best piece of advice people have given me is to forgive myself and others, and wipe the tears, the sin, and the anger away.
+God has always moved me with a strong conscience and a strong heart.
+People react, but it's ok to forgive.
+People bully people, but God wants people to belong.

 ## Why do you think some people are successful in life and others are not? ##
 I think people succeed in life when they express patience in the process of doing the work and love for humanity in the day-to-day moments.
 Sometimes people do things and get lost in the wrong beliefs, chains, reactions, idols, and situations, but it's never too late to turn around a life and become better and succeed.